antelle/electron-evil-feature-patcher/README.md

 Are you using this project in your app?
 I'd be interested to hear from you, [drop me a line](mailto:antelle.net@gmail.com?subject=electron-evil-feature-patcher)!

-This project fixed the vulnerability in your product?
+This project fixed a vulnerability in your product?
 Consider [donating](https://github.com/sponsors/antelle), although the fixes are minimalistic and simple, the research took time!

 ## License